 Independent Medical Examinations (IME) are part of every L&I claim and workers’ compensation claim in Washington State.
 Doctors that perform IME exams must have a certification from the Department of Labor and Industries (L&I).
+In turn, they provide L&I with an IME report.
 When performing IME tests, doctors have to abide by certain rules and regulations.
 These rules are available in L&I’s Medical Examiner Handbook.
-However, if that’s the case, then why is there bias in IME reports?
+However, if that’s the case, then why is there bias in almost every IME report?

 As a workers’ compensation attorney, in my experience, IME doctors often demonstrate clear bias.
 In many cases, they ignore relevant sections of the law and ignore accepted conditions under the claim.
 Furthermore, it’s common to see internally inconsistent exam notes and reports.
 Interestingly, L&I still accepts the results of bad IME tests.
 Even though they are undoubtedly contrary to the law and to the facts of cases and claims.
 Personally, I’m fed up with this trend, which neither helps L&I nor work injury claimants.

 The reality of IME exams in L&I claims